Policies

 Reporting food poisoning

-– Where children and/or adults have been diagnosed by a GP or hospital doctor to be suffering from food poisoning and where it seems possible that the source of outbreak is within the setting, Claire Dimpfl will contact the local Environmental Health Department and the Health Protection Agency to report the outbreak and will comply with any investigation.
-If the food poisoning is identified as a notifiable disease, the setting will report the matter to Ofsted
+- Where children and/or adults have been diagnosed by a GP or hospital doctor to be suffering from food poisoning and where it seems possible that the source of the outbreak is within the setting, Claire Dimpfl will contact the local Environmental Health Department and the Health Protection Agency to report the outbreak and will comply with any investigation.
+If the food poisoning is identified as a notifiable disease, the setting will report the matter to Ofsted.